 This heavily priced upgrade also includes the latest parking aids, with the usual parking sensors and camera joined by a remote set-up.
 Parking Assistant Plus allows you to slot the car automatically into a tight space while you stand outside: you can get this feature for a standalone £650 if you prefer to do without the autonomous driving aids.

 Other highlights include the full colour head-up display, which features speed and sat-nav information.
 This comes as part of the Technology Pack and costs £1,695, with gesture control and wireless charging also thrown in.

 While BMW has been fairly restrained when it comes to styling updates, it has taken some big steps with the 5 Series’ infotainment.
 A larger screen, increased connectivity and gesture control all feature on the new system, while the familiar and intuitive iDrive controller is carried over.

-Plenty of tech in the 10.25-inch Professional Multimedia sat-nav is carried over from the 7 Series, just as it has been with the new 5 Series’ chassis.
+Plenty of the tech operated by the 12.3-inch infotainment screen is carried over from the 7 Series, just as it has been with the new 5 Series’ chassis.
 But more of it is optional on the exec than it is on the luxury saloon.

-BMW is the first manufacturer to integrate wirelessly connected Apple CarPlay, although this costs £235, while the Connected app allows integration with Android smartphones.
-This will also send images from the car’s 3D view cameras to your mobile device if fitted.
-BMW Connected can even link with Amazon’s Alexa service for those using this tech.
+BMW was the first manufacturer to integrate Apple CarPlay wirelessly, with Android Auto also supported.
+Meanwhile, the BMW Connected app can send images from the car’s 3D view cameras (if fitted) to your mobile device, and will link to Amazon’s Alexa service for those using this tech.
 Online services are standard.